lhoff94/marvis/docs/source/index.rst

-cohydra - It's A Testbed! :)
+marvis - It's A Testbed! :)
 ============================

-cohydra is a hybrid testbed for simulating networks and fault-injection.
+marvis is a hybrid testbed for simulating networks and fault-injection.

 It uses the `ns-3 <https://www.nsnam.org>`_ simulator and connects containers and external hardware to the simulated network.
 By its fault-injection-API, the simulation can be manipulated in scenarios.

 Contents:

 .. toctree::